 LCB/SVI provided a letter of support from Santa Clara County Supervisor Mike Wasserman.
 Supervisor Wasserman stated in his letter that despite the fact that the community is a short distance from the heart of Silicon Valley, it does not have high-speed Internet access.
 LCB/SVI provided five additional letters of support from residents of the local community expressing their support of this project.
 These letters complain about residents' lack of economic opportunity due to no access to high-speed Internet, and the disadvantage that students face trying to perform homework assignments and other activities such as telecommuting.

 The proposed project will provide the Paradise Valley community with improved access to e-health services, as well as online economic opportunities.
-It will also provide public safety benefits by enabling the local communications facilities that provide voice services to meet FCC standards for E911 service and battery backup.
-The proposed project will also supply public safety agencies in the area with an interconnected public safety data communications network.

 D. Staff Recommendation for Funding